 |Course length as per your CAS||Amount to be shown|

 If you have dependants you will also need proof that you have £6,120 for each dependant for courses of over nine months.
-If the course is less than 9 months you will need proof that you have £680 for each month of the course for each dependant;
+If the course is less than nine months, you will need proof that you have £680 for each month of immigration permission for each dependant.

 Making deductions after paying your fees